Ada-C5/efficiency-eval/README.md

  +    # draws blank spaces or correct guesses under ice cream
  +  end
 ```
+ex3 - Big O: O(n)  definitely not sure about this one. even though i see what look like loops within loops, it feels like the initial 'until' call is actually just doing one thing, which is making the @letter_array.length == @word.length by pushing letters into it, so that seems linear. after that i think it will move on to the word_length.times part which also seems linear, and then the last part which is outside of that loop is also linear....it's tough when you can't see the rest of the code.  reading other people's code is hard!

 Snippet 4 - Big O:
 ```ruby